 Contact Our Team Today

 Legal Helpline has a helpline staffed by knowledgeable advisors.
-If you think you may be entitled to claim compensation for your injuries, caused by landlord negligence, call us today to see if you have a legitimate claim.
+If you think you may be entitled to claim compensation for your injuries, caused by landlord negligence, contact us today to see if you have a legitimate claim.
 During your free accident claims consultation, we will let you know if you have legitimate grounds to make a compensation claim against a landlord.
 We also estimate how much compensation you could receive and can provide you with the right personal injury solicitor to handle your claim.

 If you think you have grounds for making a landlord accident claim, Legal Helpline would love to represent your case.
 Please call us today on 0333 000 0729, we’re looking forward to receiving your call.